filamerce/filament-translatable/README.md

 #### Setting the translatable label for a particular field

-You have the flexibility to customize the translate label for each field in each locale.
+You have the flexibility to customize the translation label for each field in each locale.
 You can use the `fieldTranslatableLabel()` method to provide custom labels based on the field instance and the current locale.

 ```php
 use Filamerce\FilamentTranslatable\Forms\Component\Translations;